tspeed90/cv/README.md

 An accessible decision tree application built to help grandparents and other carers visiting the Grandparents Plus charity's website recognize their status as a 'Kinship Carer', guide them to relevant resources, and provide information for an advice callback from the charity.

-Tech stack used: React, Express, Styled Components, Parcel bundler, Jest
+Tech stack used: React, Express, styled-components, Parcel bundler, Jest

 [GitHub Repository](https://github.com/tspeed90/GP_ProjectBernadette) | [Live site](https://my-wayfinder.herokuapp.com)

 ### BookQueue

 An application to inspire reading.
 BookQueue helps users find best-selling books and add those of interest to their shelf to help keep track of books for future reading.

+Tech stack used: React, Express, Webpack, styled-components, Sequelize

 [Github Repository](https://github.com/tspeed90/book-queue) | [Live site](https://book-queue.herokuapp.com/)